 258 TPD of wet waste in 36 ULBs (5 Corporations and 31 Municipalities) is being processed through Windrows Composting.

 Onsite Composting Centers (OCCs) are constructed in parks and gardens to process the horticultural waste.
 So far 876 OCCs are functioning in 14 Corporations & 121 Municipalities handling 416 TPD.

 Incineration plants are proposed in feasible ULBs to process the combustible dry waste such as Plastics, Clothes and other combustible materials.
-Incineration plants with capacity ranging from 10 TPD to 25 TPD have been sanctioned in Erode, Dindugul & Tirunelveli Corporations and Idappadi and Mettupalayam Municipalities on cluster basis at an estimated cost of ` 5.60 Crore for the year 2019-20.
+Incineration plants with capacity like 10 TPD, 25 TPD and 50 TPD have been sanctioned in Erode, Salem, Vellore, Thanjavur, ThoothukudiDindugul& Tirunelveli Corporations and Karur, Tambaram, Idappadi and Mettupalayam Municipalities on cluster basis at an estimated cost of Rs.28.73 Crore for the years 2019-20& 2020-21.

 Bio Mining and Bio capping of legacy waste